 There are several types of permeable pavement systems including porous asphalt, pervious concrete, permeable pavers, and grass pavers.
 These surfaces are hard and support vehicle traffic but also allow water to infiltrate through the surface.
-They have an underlying stone layer to store stormwater runoff and allow it to slowly seep into the ground.
+They are designed with an underlying stone layer to retain stormwater runoff and allow it to slowly seep into the ground.